adey-px/milestone2/README.md

 When a user presses the Backspace button, he is able to delete the numbers typed one at a time from the last number

 7. clear the Calculator screen. <br>
-When a user presses the AC button, which works as clear screen,he is able to clear the calculator screen
+When a user presses the AC button, which works as clear screen, he is able to clear the calculator screen

 8. get result of performing simple arithmetic operations. <br>
 When a user presses the Equal button, he is able to get result of the specific arithmetic operation he does